 Watch the streets of Ben Thanh in action after 7 pm once Ben Thanh Market closes.
-The market will be surrounded with food stalls and street stores.
+The market will be surrounded by food stalls and street stores.
 Items sold here are the same as inside the market and can be bargain with.
 You will also be spoil with food choices around and opposite the market.

 Binh Tay Market

-Binh Tay Market (Chợ Bình Tây) is a large complex located in District 6 and is less touristy place than Ben Thanh Market, Many locals and tourists called it ‘Chinatown’ although it wasn’t its real name due to high population of Chinese community and traders in this district.
+Binh Tay Market (Chợ Bình Tây) is a large complex located in District 6 and is less touristy than Ben Thanh Market, Many locals and tourists called it ‘Chinatown’ although it wasn’t its real name due to high population of Chinese community and traders in this district.

-Bunh Tay Market opens from 6 am to 7 pm and you can take buses to Bến xe Chợ Lớn bus stop or Cho Lon Coach Station.
-It is about 15 minutes walking distance to the market.
+Travel tips: Take a bus from District 1 to Bến xe Chợ Lớn bus stop or Cho Lon Coach Station.
+It is about 15 minutes walk to the market.

-St Francis Xavier Perish Church
+Visit St Francis Xavier Perish Church

-This church is situated in 25 Học Lạc St, District 5 and open daily expect 12- 2pm.
+Address: 25 Học Lạc St, District 5

 Quan Am Pagoda

 An old Chinese-style Buddhist pagoda built in the 19th century to dedicate to Guanyin, the Chinese goddess of mercy.